IgniteUI/help-topics/topics/07_What's-New/02_Whats_New_In_2017_Volume2.md

 ```
 ### <a id='localization'></a> New Localization and Globalization settings

-The following new options and methods have been introduced in order to allow setting and/or changing runtime the current language/regional for all localazable components on the page or per control.
+The following new options and methods have been introduced in order to allow setting and/or changing at runtime the current language/regional for all localizable components on the page or per control.

 - Global settings and APIs.
 	- settings